OpenDataAlex/etlTest/docs/source/contributing.rst

 * Make sure you have a `GitHub account <https://github.com/signup/free>`_
 * Submit issues/suggestions to the `Github issue tracker <https://github.com/OpenDataAlex/etlTest/issues>`_
   * For bugs, clearly describe the issue including steps to reproduce.
-Please include stack traces, logs, screenshots, etc. to help us identify and address the issue.
+Please include stack traces, logs, screen shots, etc. to help us identify and address the issue.
   * For text based artifacts, please use:  `Gist <https://gist.github.com/>`_ or `Pastebin <http://pastebin.com/>`_
   * For enhancement requests, be sure to indicate if you are willing to work on implementing the enhancement
   * Fork the repository on GitHub if you want to contribute code/docs

 Making Changes
 ``````````````